-Students may apply for and receive permission (and possibly funding) for a 6^{th} year.
-Such applications will depend on the student being in good academic standing, the merit of their requests, the availability of funding, and the confidence that the student can complete their degree by the end of the 6^{th} year.
-Permission is granted by the DOC.
+Students may petition the DOC for a for a 6th year (and possibly funding).
+Such applications will depend on the student being in good academic standing, the merit of their requests, the availability of funding, and the evidence provided that the student can complete their degree by the end of the 6th year.